datocms/mcp/README.md

 ## DatoCMS MCP Server

-⚠️ Alpha Release: This server is in early development.
-Features may change and stability is not guaranteed.
+⚠️ **Beta Release**: This server is functional but has known limitations.
+Operations can be slow (complex tasks may take several minutes), token-intensive, and results can be unpredictable.
+Success rates improve with clear, precise prompts and as the LLM learns your content model.
+Read our [honest assessment](#limitations--known-issues) before getting started.

 A local Model Context Protocol (MCP) server that provides AI assistants with tools to interact with the [DatoCMS Content Management API](https://www.datocms.com/docs/content-management-api).
-This server enables LLMs to explore and execute DatoCMS API operations through structured documentation and safe execution capabilities.
+Unlike typical MCPs that expose 100+ raw API endpoints, this server uses a **layered approach** with just 10 carefully designed tools that guide LLMs through discovery, planning, and execution stages.

 ### Key Features

-- **Comprehensive API exploration**.
-Browse all DatoCMS resources, actions, and methods with live documentation.
+- **Layered tool design**: 10 tools instead of 150+ API endpoints.
+Guides LLMs through discovery → planning → execution stages, reducing malformed calls and improving success rates.
+- **Script-based approach**: Write and execute complete TypeScript scripts that batch multiple operations together.
+Validated before execution with incremental editing support for faster iteration.
+- **Documentation-aware**: Retrieves detailed method documentation and concrete examples (yes, this consumes tokens, but it's necessary for the LLM to succeed).
-- **Schema introspection**.
-Access detailed information about your project's content models, fields, and relationships.
+- **Schema introspection**: Access detailed information about your project's content models, fields, and relationships.
-- **Safe execution environment**.
-Built-in usage rules and guardrails prevent API misuse.
+- **Safe execution environment**: Built-in validation and guardrails prevent API misuse and malicious code execution.
-- **Script management**.
-Create, store, and execute TypeScript scripts for complex operations and automation.
-- **Optional project access**.
-Use with or without API token for documentation vs. execution capabilities.
+- **Optional project access**: Use with or without API token for documentation vs. execution capabilities.

 ### Requirements
 - Node.js 18 or newer